columbiafsae/website/sponsors/sponsors.md

 {% include sponsor.md company="Coastal Enterprises" url="http://precisionboard.com" description=desc logo_url="coastal-enterprises.jpg" logo_w="400" logo_h="400" %}

 {% capture desc %}
+Founded in 1895, Lincoln is the world leader in the design, development, and manufacture of arc welding products, robotic welding systems, plasma and oxyfuel cutting equipment.
+Lincoln donated a MIG welder to our team in 2007 and continues to provide us with discounted welding equipment and supplies.
+{% endcapture %}
+{% include sponsor.md company="Lincoln Electric" url="http://www.lincolnelectric.com/" description=desc logo_url="lincoln-electric.svg" logo_w="400" logo_h="267" %}

+{% capture desc %}
 PTC creates industry-leading products to bring the best in product development software.
 Their integrated solutions have enabled PTC to help customers optimize their product development processes and realize greater business value.
 PTC donates copies of their Pro/Engineer CAD software, which we use heavily in design and analysis for our vehicle components.
 {% endcapture %}
 {% include sponsor.md company="PTC" url="http://www.ptc.com" description=desc logo_url="ptc.svg" logo_w="400" logo_h="300" %}